Schinia n-sp

 Distribution

-The specific distribution of this undescribed is not documented in the provided sources.
+The specific distribution of this undescribed species is not documented in the provided sources.
 The Schinia occurs primarily in North America, with greatest diversity in the southwestern United States and Mexico.

 Human Relevance